kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   spec:
     ...
     evictionInterceptors:
-      - interceptorClass: fallback-interceptor.rescue-company.com
+      - name: fallback-interceptor.rescue-company.com
-      - interceptorClass: replicaset.apps.k8s.io
+      - name: replicaset.apps.k8s.io
-      - interceptorClass: deployment.apps.k8s.io
+      - name: deployment.apps.k8s.io
-      - interceptorClass: sensitive-workload-operator.fruit-company.com
+      - name: sensitive-workload-operator.fruit-company.com
-      - interceptorClass: horizontalpodautoscaler.autoscaling.k8s.io
+      - name: horizontalpodautoscaler.autoscaling.k8s.io
 ```

 The interceptor should observe the eviction request objects that match the pods that the interceptor
 manages (e.g. through a labelSelector or ownerReferences).
 It should start the eviction process only
-if it observes the `.status.activeInterceptorClass` in the EvictionRequest object that matches the
+if it observes the `.status.activeInterceptorName` in the EvictionRequest object that matches the
-`interceptorClass` it previously set in the pod's `.spec.evictionInterceptors`.
+`name` it previously set in the pod's `.spec.evictionInterceptors`.
 And also if there is
 no `Complete=True` condition in `.status.conditions`.

 If the interceptor is not interested in intercepting/evicting the pod anymore, it should set